HectorGit/2022_07_28_FullStackHectorPerez/README.md

 Please run `npm install`
 Please run `npm start`

+The application front-end will fun on port 3000 🚀 !

 # What I have done so far :

 I created a react app where I  set up an Apollo GraphQL client and a Redux store